LordFrz/Twitch_ChatGPT_TTS/README.md

 Thsi worked but had its issues.
 Such as the mp3 playing taking focus of the mouse out of whatever game I was playing.
 I did solve this, but I don't remember how, as it was late at night after trying a bunch of stuff, and I didn't write it down >.<

+To run it, you would open a command line inside the folder everything is in.
+Then type "Python chatBot.py" This would then open you browser to have you verify you twitch login in.
+Once that was done you would be connected to your twitch chat.
+The bot would then start listening for chat messages.

 This was just a prototype to figure out how to have all the services and API talking to each other, so it was a hot mess of coding.